tnichols217/notes/MUTH 104/Final/Essay.md

 >
 > By comparison — or similarity — the B section also uses the exact same rhythm more religiously in the section, but strays from the strictly upward arpeggios found in the A section, and has an overall downward movement throughout the section, and a single downward arpeggio at the end of the section.
 It feels to me more like a slight modification of the A theme — a combination of upward arpeggios with the overall downward movement.
 >
 > The Bridge, the most different section in the piece introduces a new rhythm in the right hand, whilst maintaining a similar pattern in the left.
 It has a small dialogue with the upward and downward movement from the A and B section, having both upward and downward movement as well as arpeggios.
-It is also in the subdominant key, which may be seen as more exciting as it drifts from the same tonal center the rest of
+It is also in the subdominant key, which may be seen as more exciting as it drifts from the same tonal center the rest of the piece has.
+>
+> The last section C Switches back to the original key, whilst maintaining some of the melodies from the bridge and more of the patterns of A. It has a very resolute and satisfactory ending to the song as well.
+>
+>